 Degree rule: You have to’ve personally worked with the person in the next degree.
-I worked with Damiano in his adult hit Linda; Damiano wrote and directed Deep Throat, which Helen Wood (as Dolly Sharp) was in; Helen Wood co-starred in the musical Give a Girl a Break, on which the musical director was Andre Previn; Previn worked on the 2012 Proms My Fair Lady with my beloved John Wilson.
+I worked with Damiano in his 1981 porn classic Beyond Your Wildest Dreams; Damiano wrote and directed 1972’s Deep Throat, which Helen Wood (as Dolly Sharp) was in; Helen Wood co-starred in the musical Give a Girl a Break, on which the musical director was Andre Previn; Previn worked on the 2012 Proms My Fair Lady with my beloved John Wilson.

 Above Marge, Debbie and Helen: The overture to the 2012 Proms My Fair Lady, with John conducting The John Wilson Orchestra in his own arrangement of Andre Previn’s orchestration of the film score.

 - “The Story So Far, with Conductor John Wilson”

 - “The Story So Far; Or, Conductor John Wilson—His Limits”

 - Kindle ebook of my Hollywood comedy-mystery COLD OPEN here.